 COVID-19 Research Innovation Awards

-The COVID-19 Research Innovation Awards recognize faculty research efforts deployed in response to COVID-19.
+The COVID-19 Research Innovation Awards recognized faculty research efforts deployed in response to COVID-19.
 Research is an integral part of the UO mission and, as a public university, we strive to bridge the extraordinary talents of our faculty with the needs of our communities in Eugene/Springfield, the state of Oregon, and the larger society.

-Each recipient is awarded a $1,000 stipend.
+Each recipient was awarded a $1,000 stipend.

 “Pregnant people and infants face unique challenges in a pandemic.
 The COVID-19 and Perinatal Experience Study is an international and local investigation designed to identify and inform strategies to mitigate those challenges.”